btcven/locha/documentation/en/anex_diy_turpial.md

     <img src="../pics/basic_turpial.svg" height="400px">
 </p>

-In our case the USB to Serial converter and the _CC1312R_ MCU is on the Launchpad and the ESP32 in the WROVER dev-kit.

-Between both boards we need to connect only two wires for the UART interface and GND for a common reference
+In our case the USB to Serial converter and the _CC1312R_ MCU are on the Launchpad, and between this and the _WROVER dev-kit_ we need to connect only two wires for the UART interface and GND for a common ground reference.

 | LAUNCHPAD-CC1312R1 | WROVER DEV-KIT |
 |--------------------|----------------|